omarestrella/simplify.py/README.md

 `tolerance (optional, 0.1 by default)`: Affects the amount of simplification that occurs (the smaller, the less simplification).

-`highestQuality (options, True by default)`: Flag to exclude the distance pre-processing.
+`highestQuality (optional, True by default)`: Flag to exclude the distance pre-processing.
 Produces higher quality results, but runs slower.